The TPS Journaling Space — January 2026

-What Happens After the Physio Stops
+What Happens After the Physio Stops: The Delayed Disruption Nobody Warned You About

 “The appointments end.
 The structure falls away.
 And only then do some of the hardest parts begin to surface.”